oliverfischer83/dkp/README.md

 - fix: m+ chars in raid report, test with report vF2C8crAdja1QKhD
   - or show warning and abort if m+ logs in report
 - find other cloud hosting as backup
-- loot statistics (which loot dropt how often, raid progress, raid attendence, ...)
 - translation of bosses and raids into german
-- protection for delete object

 # Fallback Excel list